jupegarnica/garn-validator/README.md

 ### Behaviors

-There are 5 behaviors you can import:
+There are 6 behaviors that can be divided in 2 categories:

+- Stop in first Error:
   - `isValidOrThrow` (returns true of throw the first error found)
-- `hasErrors` (return null or array of errors, never throws)
   - `isValid` (returns true or false, never throws)
   - `isValidOrLog` (returns true or false and log first error, never throws)
+- Collect all Errors:
+  - `hasErrors` (return null or array of errors, never throws)
   - `isValidOrLogAllErrors` (returns true or false and log all errors, never throws)
   - `isValidOrThrowAllErrors` (returns true or throw [AggregateError](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/AggregateError) with all errors found)

 The default export is `isValidOrThrow`